 A CBC will identify leukocytosis or anemia.
 Liver studies can demonstrate associated biliary involvement.
 An elevated alkaline phosphatase level suggests biliary disease and gallstone pancreatitis.
 Persistent hypocalcemia (<7 milligrams/100 mL), hypoxia, increasing serum urea nitrogen, and metabolic acidosis are associated with a potentially complicated course.

 Imaging can help confirm the diagnosis of pancreatitis, evaluate biliary involvement, and exclude causes of abdominal pain.
 Abdominal CT scan is preferred over ultrasound as the latter is often limited by bowel gas overlying the pancreas.
 In the face of a typical clinical picture and laboratory results, emergency imaging may not be needed.

-The differential diagnosis includes referred chest pain secondary to ischemic heart disease, pulmonary pathology such as pneumonia or empyema, hepatitis, cholecystitis or biliary colic, ascending cholangitis, renal colic, small bowel obstruction, peptic ulcer disease or gastritis, and acute aortic pathology such ...
+The differential diagnosis includes referred chest pain secondary to ischemic heart disease, pulmonary pathology such as pneumonia or empyema, hepatitis, cholecystitis or biliary colic, ascending cholangitis, renal colic, small bowel obstruction, peptic ulcer disease or gastritis, and acute aortic ...